Ukraine crisis updates: What to know as tensions rise

 Macron’s stance reflects France’s post-World War II tradition of carving its own geopolitical path, refusing to line up blindly behind the U.S.

 But France’s diplomacy-focused strategy complicates efforts by the U.S. and NATO to show a tough, united front against Russia.
-And experts question whether it will be enough to deter a Russian invasion of Ukraine.
+And experts question whether it will be enough to deter a Russian invasion.

 WHERE DOES NATO MEMBER TURKEY STAND?

-Turkish President Recep Tayyip Erdogan says that an armed attack on Ukraine by Russia wouldn’t be a “rational” move and reiterated an offer to mediate between the two countries.
+Turkish President Recep Tayyip Erdogan says an armed attack on Ukraine by Russia wouldn’t be a “rational” move and is offering to mediate between the two countries.

-NATO-member Turkey, which enjoys close relations with both Ukraine and Russia, has repeatedly offered to bring the two countries’ leaders together.
+NATO-member Turkey, which enjoys close relations with both Ukraine and Russia, has repeatedly said it is ready to bring the two countries’ leaders together.

 “I hope that Russia will not resort to armed attack and occupation of Ukraine,” Erdogan told Turkey’s NTV television in an interview late Wednesday.
 “Such a step would not be a rational move for Russia or for our region.”

-The Turkish leader continued: “We want the current tensions between Russia and Ukraine to be resolved before it turns into a new crisis.”
+“We want the current tension between Russia and Ukraine to be resolved before it turns into a new crisis,” he said.

-Erdogan also said there was need for a “meaningful dialogue with Russia” to resolve any “reasonable” security concern it may have.
+Erdogan also said there was need for a “meaningful dialogue with Russia” to resolve any “reasonable” security concerns it may have.

 “We need to explain to Russia why some of its requests are not acceptable.
 I believe that a dialogue in this direction will enable NATO to be better understood,” he said.

-Vladimir Isachenkov in Moscow, Frank Jordans in Berlin, Sylvie Corbet in Paris, and Suzan Fraser in Ankara, Turkey, contributed to this report.
+Yuras Karmanau in Kyiv, Ukraine, Vladimir Isachenkov in Moscow, Frank Jordans in Berlin, Sylvie Corbet in Paris, Suzan Fraser in Ankara, Turkey, and Jan M. Olsen in Copenhagen, Denmark, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.